trashbirdecology/luisdva.github.io/_posts/2019-02-14-nba-overlap.md

         <figcaption>court plot courtesy of ballR</figcaption>
 </figure>
 <br><br>
 - Once we have a court as a simple feature object, we can overlap a grid on in and get the shot richness.
-Here's an example of the intermediate steps involved.
+Here's an example of the intermediate steps involved, shown for only one of the players.

 <figure>